Oak-Grove-Classical-Academy/elective-syllabus/week1-notes.md

 ## Xcode/Visual Studio

-If for any reason your `rustup` install got canceled, or you tried to run `cargo install rustlings` and it gave you a lot of red, you need the developer tools for your platform.
+If for any reason your `rustup` install got canceled, or you tried to run `cargo install Rustlings` and it gave you a lot of red, you need the developer tools for your platform.
 For Windows, just re-run the `rustup.exe` installer and choose option 1 to install the prerequisites.
 For Mac, you can run this in a terminal: `xcode-select --install`, then look for the window that popped up to install the tools.